rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 #### How do I set an alert to notify me as soon as a particular contact becomes available?

-In the Skype for Business main window, in your Contacts list, right-click a contact, and then click **Tag for Status Change Alerts**.
+In the Skype for Business main window, within your **Contacts** list, right-click a contact, and then click **Tag for Status Change Alerts**.

 #### How do I change fonts in my IMs?